jerzydziewierz/mict/README.md

 ---

-The key power of mict is the ease of adding, removing, altering the contents -- and the the nice visualisation of them.
+The first power of `mict` is the ease of adding, removing, altering the contents -- and the the nice visualisation of them.

 You can add new keys easily, and then access them using dot-notation: